-Hammer Toe is a contracting or bending of one or both joints of the second, third, fourth, or fifth (little) toes.
-This can cause the toe to appear like an upside-down V when viewed from the side.
+Hammer toe is a foot deformity caused by a muscle and ligament imbalance around the toe joint.
+The toes of one or both joints of the second, third, fourth, or fifth (little) toes can be affected and will most often appear like an upside-down V when viewed from the side.
 This abnormal bending can put pressure on the toe when wearing shoes, causing problems to develop.

 Hammer Toes usually start out as mild deformities and get progressively worse over time.
 In the earlier stages, hammertoes are flexible and the symptoms can often be managed with noninvasive measures.
 But if left untreated, hammertoes can become more rigid and will not respond to non-surgical treatment.